 I stayed at Marktgasse Hotel, a 39-room boutique hotel in Niederdorf on the easter bank of the river.
 Pedestrianised medieval alleys go up and down the hill and are home to restaurants, shops and Zurich’s famous guild houses, whose tradition dates back to the Middle Ages.

-I loved being in this neighbourhood, close to shops, to the river and to Bahnhofstrasse.
+I loved staying at The Marktgasse because of its location.
+The neighbourhood is close to shops, to the river and to Bahnhofstrasse.
 I woke up early one morning to walk up to Lindenhof, a park with spectacular views over Zurich, and watch the sunrise.

 There are many reasons to love Zurich.
 The old town is ridiculously charming with its well-preserved 19th century buildings and cobblestone streets.
 There are fountains everywhere (more than 1,000 in Zurich) with drinking water, something the city is very proud of, and rightly so.